 Lauren works on a broad range of Internet, media and telecommunications issues and advocates for the public interest before the Federal Communications Commission, Congress, the courts and other federal and state agencies.
 In 2014, Forbes named Lauren to its “30 under 30” list in the law and policy category.
 Before joining Free Press, Lauren was a student attorney at the Institute for Public Representation’s First Amendment and Media Law Project.
 Lauren earned her A.B. in public policy studies from Duke University and her J.D. from the Georgetown University Law Center, where she was a Dean’s Scholar.
 Follow her on Twitter @laurendotwilson.

 Matt helps shape our policy team’s efforts to protect the open Internet, prevent media concentration, promote affordable broadband deployment and safeguard press freedom.
 He’s served as an expert witness before Congress on multiple occasions.
 Before joining Free Press, he worked at the public interest law firm Media Access Project and in the communications practice groups of two private law firms in Washington, D.C.
 Before that, he served as editor-in-chief for the Harvard Civil Rights-Civil Liberties Law Review, worked for PBS, and spent time at several professional and college radio and television stations.
 Matt earned his B.A. in film studies from Columbia University and his J.D. from Harvard Law School.
+Matt likes watching sports, riding his bicycle and talking about philosophy — just not all at the same time.
 Follow him on Twitter @mattfwood.